 Newer technology, such as computer-designed crowns, are now very popular in dentistry.
 The biggest benefit of this is that a crown can be prepared and cemented in one visit.

-A bridge is a custom device anchored to neighbouring teeth that replaces one or more missing teeth.
+A bridge is a custom device anchored to the neighboring teeth that replaces one or more missing teeth.
 When a lost tooth is replaced with bridgework, the teeth on either side of the missing tooth are prepared as crowns to serve as abutments to hold the prosthetic (replacement) tooth in place.
 Crowns and bridges are most often made from superior materials such as semiprecious or precious metals, porcelain, or a fused combination of the two.
 Aesthetics, function, and tissue compatibility are considered when selecting the material most suitable for you.
 Bridges are bonded to the teeth and are not removable.
 Adam Dental Clinic does not use semi-precious metal.

 The first appointment usually takes between 1-3 hours, depending on how much work you are having done.
 During the preparation, a small amount of the surface of the tooth is usually removed under local anesthetic.
 After impressions are taken, temporary restorations are fabricated, which remain on your teeth until the fit appointment.
 If the tooth/teeth have existing fillings, the dentist may need to remove those as part of the procedure.
 The temporary material is porous and may stain with heavily coloured food and drinks, (i.e. curries, red wine and black coffee) so try to avoid these if possible.

 How to Clean Temporary Restorations